ratbag98/PySquaredle/README.md

   suggestions" is what it just typed for me!
 I agree entirely.
 * Made good use of [this book](https://www.pythonguis.com/pyqt6-book/) and the site it's based on
+* I didn't look at anyone else's solver, since this is a learning exercise rather than something that aims to be "the best".